Samsung/tizen-docs/docs/training/web/wearable-watch/first-app-watch-ww.md

 to show a default ambient mode UI.

-> **Note** <br>
+> **Note**
 > To use the ambient mode, the user must enable it in the device settings.
 In addition, on the Gear S2 device, the ambient mode activates only when you are wearing the watch on the wrist.
 Since Tizen 2.3.2, some devices introduce a high color mode for the ambient mode.
 In the high color mode, you can use more colors (usually, 24-bit color) for drawing the ambient mode UI.
 To check whether the device supports the high color mode, use the following code:

->
->
->  ``` <br>
+> ```c++
 > bool support;
 > int ret;
 >